-WebPT Outcomes is the first fully-integrated outcomes tracking software specifically for PTs and OTs.
+Earlier this month, we announced the launch of WebPT Outcomes, the first fully-integrated outcomes tracking software specifically for PTs and OTs.
 One big way that WebPT Outcomes differs from other rehab therapy outcomes tracking software is the outcome measurement tools (OMTs) our product contains.
-As WebPT co-founder Heidi Jannenga explained in this founder letter, “historically, therapists haven’t had access to outcomes tracking tools that (1) align with the type of care they provide, including the conditions they typically treat, and (2) produce data that all members of the healthcare community—regardless of specialty—can understand, apply, and appreciate.”
-These shortcomings end with WebPT Outcomes, though, because we use 12 common OMTs that are relevant to, and used by, all medical professionals—not just rehab therapists.
+As WebPT president Heidi Jannenga explained in this month’s founder letter, “historically, therapists haven’t had access to outcomes tracking tools that (1) align with the type of care they provide, including the conditions they typically treat, and (2) produce data that all members of the healthcare community—regardless of specialty—can understand, apply, and appreciate.”
+These shortcomings end with WebPT Outcomes, though, because we use five common OMTs that are relevant to, and used by, all medical professionals—not just rehab therapists.

-Below are the 12 OMTs included in WebPT Outcomes as well as a definition for each.
+Below are the five OMTs included in WebPT Outcomes as well as a definition for each.

 Dizziness Handicap Inventory